wes-kay/RapidPass/README.md

 - Run `pyinstaller --clean --onefile RapidPass.py`

 **Standalone executable**
-This repository comes with a standalone executable for Windows in `dist/RapidPass.exe`.

 To use the executable, add the directory containing the executable to your system's environment variables:

 - Open the Start menu and search for "Environment Variables."